ucfgirl10/IDS6938-SimulationTechniques/Homework3/Readme.md

 ![](images/SUmodel.png?raw=true)

 In my model, I included 210 agents.
 They all start at the graduate forum event in the ballroom.
-After a minute of being in the ballroom (pedWait), they exit the ballroom using one of the three doors (probability of using the paths for door 1 and 3 were set to .35 since they are the closest to the exit they are the most probable to be used.
+After a minute of being in the ballroom (pedWait), the alarm sounds and they begin to exit the ballroom using one of the three doors (probability of using the paths for door 1 and 3 were set to .35 since they are the closest to the exit they are the most probable to be used.
 The probabilities of using either path for door 2 were set to .15).

 ![](images/SUmodel1.png?raw=true)